AirCRAFT-Lab/NAVIS/README.md

 9. Green play button should now have VR Preview icon

-You can now explore the simulation in VR and modify the FlyVR simulation in Unreal Engine 5.
+You can now explore the simulation in VR and modify the NAVIS simulation in Unreal Engine 5.

 ## Contact
 For inquiries regarding this research, please reach out to: